 Like most Nepalese outlets, the Annapurna Post relied heavily on advertising from the likes of car companies, banks and the government.
 With the country’s economy sputtering, ad sales plummeted across all media, but print outlets were the hardest hit, losing 80% of revenue, according to the Advertising Association of Nepal.
 Most outlets slashed jobs, if they didn’t close entirely.
 Less than a quarter of media houses kept their entire staff, the Federation of Nepali Journalists says, and no aid program existed to help the jobless journalists financially.
 The Annapurna Post didn’t initially lay off reporters, but the paper, which once printed 16 to 20 pages a day, shrank to eight, slashing space for finance, opinion, sports and arts coverage.
 “Besides health, other stories were hardly covered,” says Akhanda Bhandari, the paper’s editor-in-chief.

-Matt Haney, GPJ
+Graphics by Matt Haney, GPJ

 As the coronavirus pinged around the globe, so did rumors on social media: In Nepal, many hospital deaths were blamed — often falsely — on COVID-19.
 Taranath Dahal watched the misinformation spread on Facebook with dismay, but also resignation.
 The executive chief of Freedom Forum, Dahal knew the depleted press corps could barely cover daily virus updates, let alone debunk conspiracies.
 “Journalists could not investigate in the field, and verifying information was difficult,” he says.
 And they were no match for the volume of dreck.
 According to a report by International Media Support, a nonprofit based in Denmark, one analysis of 200 million social media posts worldwide related to the virus found about 40% were “unreliable.”